10up/SketchPress/README.md

 There are a bunch more "pro" tips around how to make this workflow the best.
 Again, I'd highly suggest watching the material on keynotekungfu.

+### A Note on Keynote Versions ###
+I've transitioned the mockup library to Keynote Version 6.
+It will no longer work with iWork/Keynote '09

 ## Included Elements ##

 A list of what's included.
 I've tried to note whether the element is a screen capture or if it's natively drawn in Keynote.
 The latter is preferable both for file size and flexibility, but in the need to quickly assemble elements screen captures saved a lot of time.
 The idea is that everything will be natively drawn eventually.

+The newest visual refresh of WordPress is right around the corner: The plugin known as MP6 is scheduled to be rolled into WordPress core for version 3.8 in December, 2013.
+Until that happens, the following table may be out of date, as I have not included all of the MP6/3.8 elements.
+I'll update it after MP6/3.8 is released at which time I will remove all of the old styles.

 ### WordPress Admin Elements ###
 <table>